Handley Page Hampden ... P-2123

 Casualties ...
 None

 Rescue ...
-Sheringham lifeboat was launched at 6am in response to reports of a downed aircraft in the sea between Blakeney and Sherringham.
+The Sheringham lifeboat (Foresters Centenary) was launched at 6am in response to reports from the naval authorities at Cromer of a downed aircraft in the sea between Blakeney and Sheringham.
 When the lifeboat reached Salthouse they found aircraft wreckage a short distance off the beach along with oil on the waters surface that had leaked out of the aircraft.
-All four crew members of the Hampden P2123 survived the ditching of the aircraft and in turn made their way safely to shore with the use of the aircrafts rubber Dinghy.
-Crew members ...
-P/OD Romans DFC // SGT Mandale // SGT Logan // P/OD E Stewart.
+All four crew members of the aircraft survived the ditching and in turn made their way safely to shore with the use of the aircrafts rubber Dinghy.
+Crew members P/OD Romans DFC // Sgt Mandale // Sgt Logan // P/OD Stewart.
+Records state that the Foresters Centenary salved gear and wreckage from the site and then returned to their station at Sheringham.

 Salvage ...
 In 1975 P-2123 was partly salvaged.
 One of the Bristol Pegasus engines is now held at the Norfolk & Suffolk Aviation Museum.